learn-co-curriculum/react-props-movie-lab/README.md

 #### Once Finished

 Check out the application and make sure everything is functioning how you expect it to!
+You can do this by running `npm install` and then start the react server with `npm start`.
+Be sure to make sure you are passing your tests before moving on!

 ## Resources